-Foldable hiking poles consist of several sections which are connected with a Kevlar cord (like tent poles).
+Foldable trekking poles consist of several sections which are connected with a Kevlar cord (like tent poles).
 Such poles can be packed really small and are thus great for those who often do technically challenging ascents – they don’t get in the way when attached to a backpack.
-However, foldable hiking poles can’t be adjusted in length which is a big shortcoming.
+However, they can’t be adjusted in length which is a big shortcoming.

-Foldable + collapsible hiking poles combine the two mechanisms and consist of several sections that are connected with a Kevlar cord.
-However, here the section closest to the grip can be extended and thus you can adjust the length of the pole to some extent – typically around 20 centimeters which is much less than at a collapsible hiking pole.
+Foldable + collapsible trekking poles combine the two mechanisms and consist of several sections that are connected with a Kevlar cord.
+However, here the section closest to the grip can be extended and thus you can adjust the length of the pole to some extent – typically for around 8 inches which is much less than at a collapsible trekking pole.

-The length of hiking poles is especially important if you are buying foldable hiking poles which are not adjustable in length.
-Your elbow should be in a 90-degree angle when holding a hiking pole at the grip.
-In order to figure out how long hiking poles do you need, measure the distance between your elbow and the floor.
+The length is especially important if you are buying foldable trekking poles which are not adjustable in length.
+Your elbow should be in a 90-degree angle when holding trekking pole at the grip.
+In order to figure out how long trekking poles do you need, measure the distance between your elbow and the floor.

-The locking mechanism secures the hiking pole at the desired length.
+The locking mechanism secures the trekking pole at the desired length.
 There are two different locking mechanisms; lever lock and twist lock.
 The lever lock mechanism is easier to adjust with gloves on.
 The twist lock mechanism uses a screw setup and requires more time.

-Hiking pole shafts are typically made of aluminum or carbon fiber.
+The shaft of a trekking pole is typically made of aluminum or carbon fiber.
 Both materials have advantages and shortcomings.
 Carbon fiber shafts are usually lighter than aluminum shafts.
-However, carbon fiber hiking poles are also more expensive and less durable; when major force is applied to a carbon fiber shaft it breaks while an aluminum shaft will typically bend rather than break.
+However, carbon fiber trekking poles are also more expensive and less durable; when too much force is applied to a carbon fiber shaft it breaks while an aluminum shaft will typically bend rather than break.

 Grips are typically made of EVA (ethylene-vinyl acetate) foam in order to provide good comfort and a firm grip even when your hands are sweaty.
-Nevertheless, some hiking poles have grips made of cork which is very light and provides fairly good comfort.
+Nevertheless, some trekking poles have grips made of cork.
+Such grips are lighter than EVA foam grips but slightly less comfortable.